jonhjelm/docs-and-training/service_implementation/deployment_automated.md

 * `user`
 * `password`

+#### clfpy CLI
+In the CLI, this step is performed automatically when you push a Docker image to a service's repository.

 ### 3 Push a Docker image to the service repository
+#### clfpy services client
 With the elements in the `creds` object mentioned above, you can perform the following sequence of Docker commands to build, tag, and push a Docker image to the service repository: